Assassination of Inejirō Asanuma: Yamaguchi becomes a martyr

 Yamaguchi became a hero and martyr to several Japanese far-right groups.
 On December 15, 1960, a large number of Japanese far-right groups gathered in the Hibiya Public Hall where the assassination had taken place to hold a "National Memorial Service for Our Martyred Brother Yamaguchi Otoya."
 The Greater Japan Patriotic Party has continued to hold an annual memorial service for Yamaguchi every year on November 2, the anniversary of his suicide.
 An especially large event was held on November 2, 2010, the 50th anniversary of his suicide.

+Outside Japan

+On 12 October 2018, Gavin McInnes of the Proud Boys, along with members of the group, participated in a reenactment of the 1960 assassination at the Metropolitan Republican Club.